-ECO200 Economics credits: 3
+ECO200 Economics

 In this course, students will gain knowledge and understanding of the basic principles and theories of micro and macroeconomics.
-A practical orientation, historical perspective, critical thinking, and the ethical implications of economic policy will be emphasized throughout the course.
-Examples and cases will be drawn from current issues and events.
+A practical orientation, historical perspective, critical thinking, and the ethical implications of economic policy will be emphasized.
 Topics covered include supply and demand, elasticity, externalities, cost and market structure, competition, market power, economic growth, the business cycle, the financial system, inflation, unemployment, and macroeconomic policy.
-Prerequisite: MAT111.
+Prerequisite: MAT107

-ECO201A Microeconomics credits: 3
+ECO201A Microeconomics